Nauris Petkevičius

-Nauris Petkevičius (born 19 February 2000) is Lithuanian footballer who plays as a attacker for Žalgiris on loan from the Belgian club Charleroi.
+Nauris Petkevičius (born 19 February 2000) is a Lithuanian professional footballer who plays as a attacker for FK Sūduva.

 Career

 In 2017, Petkevičius signed for the reserves of French Ligue 1 side Lille after trialing for the youth academy of Brentford in the English second tier.
-In 2020, he signed for Lithuanian second tier club Hegelmann, helping them earn promotion to the Lithuanian top flight.
+In 2020, he signed for Lithuanian second-tier club Hegelmann, helping them earn promotion to the Lithuanian top flight.
 Before the second half of 2021–11, he signed for Charleroi in the Belgian top flight.
 On 22 January 2022, Petkevičius debuted for Charleroi during a 0–0 draw with AA Gent.

 On 3 February 2023, Petkevičius was loaned to Žalgiris.

+On 6 July 2023, Petkevičius returned to Hegelmann.

+On 16 December 2023 he signed with FA Šiauliai.

+On 15 January 2025 he signed with Sūduva Club.